-As a male, we take pride in being hairy above and below.
-It can be scary to come to terms with reality when hair loss sets in.
+We take pride in our hair, it can be scary to come to terms with reality when hair loss sets in.

 Certain factors like protein deficiency, chemo, and low vitamin levels can result in hair loss.
 Alopecia areata is a more severe form of hair loss, which makes men feel like they’re standing between the devil and the deep blue sea.